Medical Conditions

 Diarrhoea

 Are you suffering with unpleasant loose bowel movements?
 Diarrhoea naturally impacts on your daily life and can cause unnecessary stress for you.
-Rachel has completed further training in this area and can help you with lifestyle and dietary modifications to help manage this burdening area of your life.
+Rachel has completed further training in this area of digestive health and can help you with lifestyle and dietary modifications to help manage this burdening area of your life.

 Diverticular Disease